 It was also in 81 A.D. that the new emperor instituted Rome's second official state persecution of Christians.
 This policy led, near the end of Domitian's reign, to the Apostle John being banished to the island of Patmos in 95.
 John would not be set free until the following year.

 Rome's famous Arch of Titus, which graphically depicted the spoiling of Jerusalem and her temple, was begun in 81 after the death of the Emperor.
 The menorah pictured in the middle of the relief was used as the inspiration for modern Israel's emblem of state (Israel National Symbols).

-According to the Complete Book of Bible Lists, Scripture mentions at least eighty-one distinct animals, including bats, cranes, crocodiles, dragons, eagles, fleas, leopards, owls, peacocks, pelicans, ravens, spiders, unicorns, weasels, whales, wolfs and worms!
+According to the Complete Book of Bible Lists, Scripture mentions at least 81 distinct animals.
+These include bats, cranes, crocodiles, dragons, eagles, fleas, leopards, owls, peacocks, pelicans, ravens, spiders, unicorns, weasels, whales, wolfs and worms!
 Surprisingly, no cats are mentioned in God's word.

 Number 81 and the Psalms

 Psalm 81 is one of twelve songs written by or for Asaph.
 He served as one of Kind David's chief musicians who played instruments and sung at the temple (1Chronicles 15:17, 19).

 The book of Psalms, in the original Hebrew manuscripts of the Old Testament, is divided into five sections.
 Psalm 81 is in the third section that contains chapters 73 to 89.
 The general theme of the third section is the destruction of Jerusalem and the Temple.

 This song is one of rejoicing for God's deliverance out of the bondage of Egypt.